-- 31 The binding label of a procedure is a value of type default character that specifies the name by which - 32 a procedure with the BIND attribute is known to the companion processor. - 33 If a procedure has the BIND attribute with the NAME= specifier and the value of its expression, after - discarding leading and trailing blanks, has nonzero length, the procedure has this as its binding label. - 35 The case of letters in the binding label is significant.
+- 31 The binding label of a procedure is a value of type default character that specifies the name by which - 32 a procedure with the BIND attribute is known to the companion processor. - 33 If a procedure has the BIND attribute with the NAME= specifier and the value of its expression, after - 34 discarding leading and trailing blanks, has nonzero length, the procedure has this as its binding label. - 35 The case of letters in the binding label is significant.
 If a procedure has the BIND attribute with no - 36 NAME= specifier, and the procedure is not a dummy procedure or procedure pointer, then the binding - 37 label of the procedure is the same as the name of the procedure using lower case letters.
-Otherwise, the - 38 procedure has no binding label. - 39 The binding label for a C function with external linkage is the same as the C function name.
+Otherwise, the - 38 procedure has no binding label. - 39 C1506 A procedure defined in a submodule shall not have a binding label unless its interface is declared 40 in the ancestor module.

+1 The binding label for a C function with external linkage is the same as the C function name.